AguaClara/Textbook/Filtration/EStaRS_Design.rst

   V_{FiBwBranchMax} = \sqrt{2g *(PR_{FiBwBranchMax})}

 Then, as above this velocity is used to find the area of the backwash branch with:
+[Should be based on the maximum length branch, not the average branch.]

 .. math::